 We average 6 – 8 miles of walking each park day.
 It is not unusual for kids as old as 8 years old to need a stroller to keep pace with the adults during a trip.
-Here is the stroller I took again and again (and my sister will use in December).
+Here is the stroller I took again and again (and my sister used on multiple trips).

 5. Kids under 3 years old don’t pay for park tickets.

 This is a considerable savings.
-For reference, as of October 2017 a 4-day park hopper ticket for a 3-9 year old runs $405.
+For reference, as of April 2019 a 4-day park hopper ticket for a 3-9 year old runs over $500.

 6. Utilize the FastPass+ system to reduce waiting in lines.